silvia-odwyer/dns-tool/README.md

 ### Example Output

 This is an example of the output you can expect when running `dnstool`:
-A purposfully horrible domain dns record monstrico.com
+A  purposefully horrible domain dns record monstrico.com
 ![Example Output](Screenshot-Output.png)
 ![Example Output](Screenshot-Output2.png)